rustviz/rustviz-tutorial/src/lifetime.md

 | `request_halfway : Option<mut Request>`     | [#17, #18]       |
 | `ptr_to_resource: &mut u32`                 | [#16, #18]       |

 You may ask why lifetime of `request_halfway` only lasts to line 18 rather than the end of `main`.
-That's because on line 18, the `if let` expression may have moved resource from `request_halfway` to the new variable created in `if let` inner scope `req`.
+That's because on line 18, the `if let` expression may have moved resource out from `request_halfway` to the new variable created in `if let` inner scope `req`.
 Even though we're not guaranteed to enter this conditional branch, the borrow checker has to be prudential so as to avoid any possible invalid pointer access.
 Therefore lifetime of `request_halfway` has to end earlier.
 Moreover, noticed that the first argument passed to `process_requests()` is of type `&'i mut VecDeque<&'i mut Request<'i>>`.
 This means not only the lifetime of reference to `VecDeque`, but also lifetimes of objects contained by `VecDeque` should be considered into calculation of `'i`.
 Hence, we need to calculate lifetimes of references added to `request_queue` as well, which is easy to just look at when the references got pushed into the queue:

 | variable                                    | lifetime (scope) |